 Most parents and pupils will underestimate the importance of school libraries and the role they play in supporting learning and education.
 A review commissioned by the Scottish Library and Information Council found that there is a considerable amount of evidence to show that school library facilities have an impact on:

-- Higher text or exam scores equating to academic attainment
+- Higher test or exam scores equating to academic attainment

 - Successful curriculum or learning outcomes, including information literacy

 - Positive attitudes towards learning and reading habits

 Data collected from the National Library Trust (2016) shows that 67% of pupils aged between 8-16 in the UK said they use the school library with 64% saying they use it at least once a week.
 However, school library use declined rapidly with age with only 39.5% of pupils aged 14-16 saying they use the library.
 Interestingly, school library use is also related to ethnic background.
 In 2016, pupils from Asian backgrounds (77.9%) were most likely to say that they use the school library, followed by pupils from black backgrounds (71.4%) and mixed-race backgrounds (66.2%).
 And lastly, pupils from white backgrounds were least likely to use the school library (64.5%).

 These stats show that a large proportion of pupils like to use their school library, however, there is room for improvement, especially in terms of how often students are using the library.
 Unfortunately, some school libraries lack essential facilities such as specific reading materials, laptop loans, e-books and support clubs which would perhaps encourage students to use the facilities more.

 The current state of school library facilities can be evidenced by several things, including:

 - Library budgets

 Many studies have examined all these elements in detail to determine the level of impact they have on a child’s education.
 The National Library Trust revealed evidence which suggested that libraries with increased numbers of print volumes, periodical subscriptions and video materials found that pupils test scores were higher than those where access to these educational materials was more limited.